ioccc-src/winner/2000/bmeyer/README.md

 - [lavabus.pgm](lavabus.pgm)

-    A bus that was trapped by lava from Kilauea volcano in Hawaii, USA.
+    A bus that was trapped by lava from Kilauea volcano in Hawaii, US.
 Nobody was in the bus at the time, BTW.
 Photo date: 1981.

 - [lenna.glic](lenna.glic)